dotnet/docs-maui/docs/platform-integration/device/sensors.md

 The accelerometer sensor measures the acceleration of the device along its three axes.
 The data reported by the sensor represents how the user is moving the device.

+The `IAccelerometer` interface provides access to the sensor, and is available through the `Accelerometer.Default` property.
+Both the `IAccelerometer` interface and `Accelerometer` class are contained in the `Microsoft.Maui.Devices.Sensors` namespace.

 To start monitoring the accelerometer sensor, call the `IAccelerometer.Start` method. .NET MAUI sends accelerometer data changes to your app by raising the `IAccelerometer.ReadingChanged` event.
 Use the `IAccelerometer.Stop` method to stop monitoring the sensor.
 You can detect the monitoring state of the accelerometer with the `IAccelerometer.IsMonitoring` property, which will be `true` if the accelerometer was started and is currently being monitored.

-The following code example demonstrates monitoring the accelerometer for changes.
-The `Accelerometer.Default` instance would be passed to the `ToggleAccelerometer` method:
+The following code example demonstrates monitoring the accelerometer for changes:

 :::code language="csharp" source="../snippets/shared_1/SensorsPage.xaml.cs" id="toggle_accelerometer":::